ENVIRONMENT

 Monitoring Thinning Outcomes

 An important part of forest conservation is seeing the outcomes of thinning.
-We monitor these outcomes over the long term in partnership with Shimanto Forestry Association, Shimanto High School, and officials of Kochi Prefecture and Shimanto.
+We monitor these outcomes over the long term in partnership with the Shimanto municipal government, Shimanto Forestry Association, and Shimanto High School.
 On June 1, 2024, we measured the water quality of Shimanto River.
 On October 29, we conducted a vegetation survey.
 We usually conduct the vegetation survey in two set locations, each divided into nine zones.
 However, in the 2024 survey, we conducted the survey in one location, with just four zones, due to bad weather.

 ReEDEN Project